 However, the hubby, being his usual self, decided he wanted a unique souvenir and brought home a small volcanic rock.

-Sensational Santorini Sunset
+Sensational Sunset in Santorini Greece

 On the way back to port we had the most stunning view of the sunset whilst sailing around the caldera.